|

 Study Section: Somatosensory/Pain (ZRG1 IFCN-K).

-on Behavioral and Social Sciences Research, a special study
+and Social Sciences Research, a special study section to

-section to evaluate grant applications for the “Mind-Body
+evaluate grant applications for the “Mind-Body Interactions and

-that meets every 10 years to shape the clinical and research
+around the world that meets every 10 years to shape the clinical

-policy of functional disorders for the next decade (Membership
+and research policy of functional disorders for the next decade

-(AGA) abstract review committee on Colonic Motility and
+Association (AGA) abstract review committee on Colonic Motility

 meeting for all digestive diseases societies in the USA with an